as-morat/as-morat/README.md

     </a>
 </div>
 <br> <!-- Add space after stats -->
-⚡ ### Fun Fact
+### Fun Fact
-"Nothing beats that 'Eureka!' moment when the code finally works!"
-Coding is more than a skill; it's a journey of discovery and problem-solving that keeps me motivated every day.
+"Nothing beats that 'Eureka!' moment when the code finally works!
+Coding is more than a skill; it's a journey of discovery and problem-solving that keeps me motivated every day."